shreyanshk/boottorrent/boottorrent/assets/skel/README.rst

 * dht_enabled
     | type: boolean, required, default: false
-    | Distributed Hash Table (DHT) can be enabled if it is not possible to enable Hefur as a tracker.
-Though, Hefur is recommended.
+    | Distributed Hash Table (DHT) can be enabled if it is not possible to enable Opentracker as a tracker.
+Though, Opentracker is recommended.
     | Seed/Peer discovery via DHT can be slow or might not work at all.

 * lpd_enabled
     | type: boolean, required, default: false
-    | Local Peer Discovery (LPD) can be enabled if it is not possible to enable Hefur as a tracker.
-Though, Hefur is recommended.
+    | Local Peer Discovery (LPD) can be enabled if it is not possible to enable Opentracker as a tracker.
+Though, Opentracker is recommended.
     | Seed/Peer discovery via LPD can be slow or might not work at all.

 **Section: aria2**